-As Gabe mentions, there are a few advantages of being a child: the first one is the innate ability to distinguish between sounds around the age of six to 12 months and the second is fearlessness.
-Young children have lesser apprehensions about sounding dumb and will say what comes to their mind without fear.
+As Gabe mentions, there are a few advantages to being a child: the first one is the innate ability to distinguish between sounds around the age of six to 12 months, and the second is fearlessness.
+Young children have fewer apprehensions about sounding dumb and will say what comes to their mind without fear.
 “Yet neither of those two advantages outweighs our superior ability to learn,” Gabe says.

-The third advantage is that of time; children have more time at their hands than adults with jobs and responsibilities.
+The third advantage is that of time.
+Children have more time at their disposal than adults with jobs and responsibilities.

 “Memories are fascinating things; they are not stored in any particular location in your brain; they are actually stored in connections between regions of your brain.”

 Memories are usually composed of many sensory associations.
-For example, your memory of drinking freshly brewed beer in Germany is not only accompanied by the taste of it but the smell, the visual, the sounds around you, and often more associated memories of what happened before or after you drank the beer.
+For example, your memory of drinking freshly brewed beer in Germany is not only accompanied by the taste of it.
+You’ll also remember the smell, the visual, the sounds around you, and, often, more associated memories of what happened before or after you drank the beer.
 Gabriel intends to use the same associations to help you learn a language and never forget it.

 Following his journey through learning seven languages, Gabe developed a passion for the process itself.
-Soon, he created a language learning tool that received an overwhelming response and saw the most successful Kickstarter for an app in history in 2017.
+Shortly after, in 2017, he created a language learning tool that received an overwhelming response and saw the most successful Kickstarter for an app in history.

-The app, Fluent Forever, uses a neuroscience-based method to teach languages fast while ensuring long-lasting retention.
-If you’d like to get started today, our app is now available here.
+The Fluent Forever app uses a neuroscience-based method to teach languages fast while ensuring long-lasting retention.
+If you’d like to get started today, download our app right here.